gkdigger/device-tree/README.md

 The following is test use case:
 1. Build and run server (see instructions below).
 2. Build and run client (see instructions below).
 3. Send POST request notifying about connected/disconnected device.
 The solution supports two POST method APIs: `/connected` and `/disconnected`.
+These APIs trigger SSE message to the client.
 Requests' formats and examples of notifications can be found in `device-tree-client/scripts` directory.
 It is possible to send the requests running curl from command line or using Postman application.
 ## Build and run